cosmos/ibc/spec/app/ics-031-crosschain-queries/README.md

   - There is a query request stored in the `privateStore` identified by `queryId`.
 - **Postcondition**
   - The query request identified by `queryId` is deleted from the `privateStore`.
-  - The query result is stored in the `provableStore`.
+  - The query result is stored in the `privateStore`.

 The `PruneCrossChainQueryResult` function is called when the caller of a query has retrieved the result and wants to delete it.